syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 You can control the JavaScript by using the EnableJavaScript property of the HtmlConverter class library.
 By default this property is set to False.
 So the JavaScript code is disabled during conversion.
 Set the EnableJavaScript property to True to activate the JavaScript code during conversion.

-> Note: If JavaScript code is not executed by setting the EnableJavaScript property, it means the Internet Security Settings on the server does not allow the JavaScript execution.
+N> If JavaScript code is not executed by setting the EnableJavaScript property, it means the Internet Security Settings on the server does not allow the JavaScript execution.

 ### Enable Hyperlink